 The food science and technology curriculum produces graduates who are well prepared to work in the public or private sector.
-Students learn the chemistry, microbiology, structure, engineering, safety and nutrition of food as it is processed, packaged, distributed, stored and used.
+Students learn the chemistry, microbiology, engineering, safety and nutrition of food as it is processed, packaged, distributed, stored and consumed.

 Examples of core courses: